futureverse/parallelly/README.md

 ```r
 remotes::install_github("HenrikBengtsson/parallelly", ref="develop")
 ```
 This will install the package from source.
+Because of this and because this package also compiles native code, Windows users need to have [Rtools](https://cran.r-project.org/bin/windows/Rtools/) installed and macOS users need to have [Xcode](https://developer.apple.com/xcode/) installed.

 <!-- pkgdown-drop-below -->